aster94/logic-analyzer/README.md

 to do list:
 add pwm mode

-NOTE: the .pde code is always the last version, not the .exe download the .pde file to have the last one
+NOTE: the .pde code is always the last version, not the .exe, use the .pde file to have the last one, you will need to download processing: https://processing.org/download/